 1. Married to a family member nearer in relationship than first cousin, or between double first cousins.

-2. If one party is underage (under 16 is considered underage for this portion of the statue).
+2. If one party is underage (under 16 is considered underage for this portion of the statute).
 Examples are a marriage between a male person under 16 years of age and any female, or between a female person under 16 years of age and any male.

 3. If one of the parties is impotent at the time of marriage and the impotency is medically diagnosed by a doctor.